(11 Alive)

-Security Lapse?
-Our Legal Take: 1 Injured in Decatur Apartment Shooting
+Fatal Security Lapse?
+Our Legal Take: 2 Shot Outside Union City Apartment Complex

-Did negligent security contribute to this shooting?
-Read Our Legal Take to find out if the if the victim may have a legal avenue for justice and a claim for compensation.
+Did negligent security contribute to the death of one man and the injury of another?
+Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and claims for compensation.

 Local News